WebSocket API

 Successful audio messages include audio (base64 chunk), and terminal messages include terminated.

-Terminal stream message:
+Terminal stream message

 Error response